holguinj/puppet-docs/source/puppet/3.6/reference/future_lang_variables.markdown

 In the example above, `$myvar` has several different values, but only one value will apply to any given scope.

-> Note: Due to insufficient protection of the scope object that gets passed into templates, it is possible to reassign a variable inside a template and have the new value persist in the Puppet scope after the template is evaluated. **Do not do this.** This behavior is considered a bug rather than designed behavior and may be removed at any point without a deprecation period.

 ### Parse-Order Dependence

 Unlike [resource declarations][resource], variable assignments are parse-order dependent.
 This means you cannot resolve a variable before it has been assigned.